Quimbaya language

 Quimbaya (Kimbaya) is a poorly attested, extinct language of Colombia.
-It is suspected to have been spoken by the Quimbaya.
+It was spoken by the Quimbaya.
 Only 10 words can be possibly attributed to Quimbaya.
 This is insufficient to establish Quimbaya as a distinct language.

+Vocabulary

+A few words of the Quimbaya language were recorded in Adolf Bastian's Die Culturländer des alten America, which are presented below.
+Adelaar and Muysken (2004) speculate about the possibility of the wordlist being from Chocoan-speaking immigrants to the area.